by Leslie Farin

 This month’s recommendation from Great Thoughts, Great Readers:

-Pam Jenoff’s new novel, The Women With the Blue Star, tells a story of devotion and self-sacrifice between two young Polish women as WWII rages on around them.
+Pam Janoff’s new novel, The Women with the Blue Star, tells a story of devotion and self-sacrifice between two young Polish women as WWII rages on around them.

 Though similar in age, the two female heroines could not be more different.
-Sadie Gault is an 18 year old Jew forced into hiding in a sewer below the street, while Ella Stopanek, a Christian, lives a comfortable life above ground in Kraków.
+Sadie Gault is an 18-year-old Jew forced into hiding in a sewer below the street, while Ella Stepanek, a Christian, lives a comfortable life above ground in Kraków.
 They meet one day when Ella, out buying flowers, looks down to see Sadie hiding beneath the sewer grate.
 Ella lives with her stepmother who sides with the occupying Germans, but still, she decides to help Sadie.
 This brave decision becomes increasingly dangerous as the war continues.
-The two women develop a close, albeit unlikely, friendship, but the complex situation tests both in the face of overwhelming odds.
+The two women develop a close, albeit unlikely, friendship, but the complex situation tests them in the face of overwhelming odds.

 Sadie and Ella narrate the story in alternating chapters throughout the book.
-Each of these main characters describe their day to day lives, the people with whom they interact and their growing friendship in vivid detail.
+Each of these main characters describes their day-to-day lives, the people with whom they interact, and their growing friendship in vivid detail.

 Ella, in contrast, appears to have everything.
 In reality, she’s an extremely lonely and unhappy soul.
 Her family situation is difficult, her friends no longer associate with her due to her stepmother’s activities and her fiancé has gone off to war.
 She walks the streets in misery until one day she finds Sadie, which seems to provide her with a purpose.

 One misstep could mean both their lives, but Sadie and Ella risk everything for each other.
 They depend on each other for survival.